F-1 Student Employment and Training

 You must decide on an OPT start date before the VISA Office can create your I-20.
 Once the completed I-20 is in your possession and you send your completed application to USCIS, you cannot change your start date.

 Once you have submitted your Form I-765 to USCIS for processing, the only thing left to do is wait.
-As of April 2023, F-1 students do have the option of submitting Form I-765 with premium processing for an additional fee.
+Premium processing of the Form I-765 is now available to students through USCIS.
+Premium processing is optional for an additional fee.
+If you choose to pay for premium processing, please note that the expedited processing applies only to the adjudication of your application, not the subsequent shipping of your completed documents to you (i.e. the EAD card).
 Current instructions and fees are available here, and current processing times are available here

 When USCIS completes processing of your employment authorization application, they will generate your EAD and mail it to the address indicated on your Form I-765.